Sylveriuss/RecommenderEngine/README.md

 ### Environnement:

 The code is in python.
-Some librairies have been used : Numpy, Scipy, Scikit-learn, Pandas The files :
+Some librairies have been used : Numpy, Scipy, Scikit-learn, Pandas.

+The files :
 - Env.py : Some global variables that are shared among those files.
 - Main.py : Has the main function Main() that we will read all input files, train and predict.
 It also has a function Evaluate() to train, predict and validate on a test data with the RMSE metric.